2i-Git/career-changers-site/content/sections/5-Github.en.md

 Let’s walk through how to do some everyday operations using the command line.
 First, open cmd (type “cmd” into the Windows search bar) or Terminal (search “Terminal” in finder).

 If you’re using Windows, you’ll see this: `C:\Users\YOUR NAME HERE>`.
-On Mac, it’ll show `[INSERT MAC PATH HERE]`.
+On Mac, you may see `~`, which is just a shorthand for the home directory, or you may see the name of a folder.
 No doubt you’ve seen something like this before when saving a file or installing a piece of software.
 This is a *file path*, effectively an address to a particular location in your computer.
 In this case, it’s the file path of your current working directory, the place you’ll always start from when you open your command line interface.
 As you navigate into different directories, you’ll see this current working directory update to reflect where you are now.
 Let’s see that in action.

 First type `dir` (`ls` on Mac) and press enter.
 This command will list all of the folders inside your current working directory.
 Next type `start .` (`open .`) and hit enter.
 A window will open showing you the same location via the GUI.
 Compare the folders names in the new window to the list of directory names in cmd and you’ll see they’re all the same.
 (N.b. the `.` in `start .` is shorthand for your current working directory).